google/zetasql/docs/lexical.md

 Positional query parameters are denoted using the `?` character.
 Positional parameters are evaluated by the order in which they are passed in.
-Positional query parameters cannot be used alongside [named query parameters][named-query-parameters].
+Positional query parameters can't be used alongside [named query parameters][named-query-parameters].

 **Example:**